samkitchen94/canvas-editor-tech-test/README.md

 - As a user, I would like to initialise a blank canvas
 - As a user, I would like to be able to see my canvas
 - As a user, I would like to change the colour of a specific coordinate on my canvas
+- As a user, I would like to clear my canvas so it is blank

 ```